logyball/quote-sender/README.md

-# Quote and Cat Messenger
+# Quote/Trivia and Cat Messenger

-This is a dumb program that uses golang to fetch the quote of the day from `http://quote.rest/` and then uses twilio to send it to my phone.
+This is a dumb program that uses golang to fetch the quote of the day from `http://quote.rest/` as well as some trivia from [API Ninjas](https://api-ninjas.com/api/trivia) and then uses twilio to send it to my phone.
 The real value of it is that it's a simple thing that can be served up via k8s in a cronjob.

 Starting in v0.10, I added the [CatAPI](https://thecatapi.com/) as bonus picture inside the message.
 Starting in v1.0, I added the [Dog API](https://dog.ceo/dog-api/) to show on Fridays, as well as added support for way more cats via filetypes supported natively by Twilio.
 As of v2.0, I've integrated into the awesome service [ntfy.sh](https://ntfy.sh/) for quick notifications on my phone if there are any errors.
+As of v2.0.10, Trivia Tuesday is implemented.

 <img src="./imgs/example_message.jpeg" width="360" height="640" alt="Example Message"/>